Use the value of a secret.

 Legacy Model

-Section titled “Legacy Model”The configuration option tenzir.legacy-secret-model
+Section titled “Legacy Model”The configuration option tenzir.legacy-secret-model changes the behavior of

-function to return a string
+the secret function to return a string instead of a secret.

 The legacy model only allows using secrets from the Tenzir Node’s configuration.
 No secrets from the Tenzir Platform’s secret store will be available.